FrancisCrickInstitute/babs_recruit_2021/README.md

 the scientist ask of this data, and what contrasts would you propose to answer them.

-There is an [R script here](q1.r) that sets up some null data corresponding to this question.
+There is an [R script here](q1.r) that sets up some data corresponding to this question, or you can work with the [raw data object](DESeqDataSet.rds)

 # Q2) Improving a Simplistic Analysis